Search the Health Library

-Nasal septal deviations are common, and it is rare for doctors to see a perfectly straight nasal septum--the dividing line of cartilage between your two nostrils.
+Nasal septal deviations are common, and it is rare for doctors to see a perfectly straight nasal septum, which is the dividing line of cartilage between your two nostrils.

-Tubinate hypertrophy is due to an enlargement of the turbinates- the small structures within your nose that cleanse and humidify air as it passes through your nostrils into your lungs.
-See how the sinuses work.
+Turbinate hypertrophy is due to an enlargement of the turbinates (the small structures within your nose that cleanse and humidify air as it passes through your nostrils into your lungs).